dtcaciuc/conecerto_scoreboard/README.md

 computer via WiFi or an Ethernet cable.
 Copy the `misc/kiosk.sh` template script, change the IP to the one of the timing computer in your specific network setup, and make the script run on the startup.
-The script will wait until the scoreboard server is reachable and then attempt to start Chromium in kiosk mode.
+The script will wait until Scoreboard server is reachable and then attempt to start Chromium in kiosk mode.

 ## Configuring event names and dates

-To display custom event names in the explorer, set `EVENT_SCHEDULE` envar to point to a CSV file containing the entire schedule of upcoming events.
-After that, the correct event name will be picked up automatically for whatever day you launch the scoreboard on.
-The latter is much easier and allows you to define the schedule once and forget about it (unless some of the event dates change).
+By default, Scoreboard reuses event date as the event name.
+To display custom event names in the explorer, set `EVENT_SCHEDULE` envar to point to a CSV file containing the entire schedule of the upcoming events.
+After that, the correct event name will be picked up automatically for whatever day you launch Scoreboard on.

 The event CSV file must have two columns: